TSherpa10/website-portfolio/README.md

 ### May 12th: Finished 180vh third component of landing page.

-### TODO: Override wheel Java event listener functionality to scroll to block\#Ref object.
+### TODO: Override wheel Javascript event listener functionality to scroll to block\#Ref object.

 ## Instructions on how to clone: